Positronium: States

-However, more accurate calculations with corrections to O(α^{2}) yield a value of 7.040 us^{−1} for the decay rate, corresponding to a lifetime of 142 ns.
+More accurate calculations with corrections to O(α^{2}) yield a value of 7.040 us^{−1} for the decay rate, corresponding to a lifetime of 142 ns.

 Positronium in the 2S state is metastable having a lifetime of 1100 ns against annihilation.
 The positronium created in such an excited state will quickly cascade down to the ground state, where annihilation will occur more quickly.

 Measurements

 Measurements of these lifetimes and energy levels have been used in precision tests of quantum electrodynamics, confirming quantum electrodynamics (QED) predictions to high precision.

 Annihilation can proceed via a number of channels, each producing gamma rays with total energy of 1022 keV (sum of the electron and positron mass-energy), usually 2 or 3, with up to 5 gamma ray photons recorded from a single annihilation.

 The annihilation into a neutrino–antineutrino pair is also possible, but the probability is predicted to be negligible.
 The branching ratio for o-Ps decay for this channel is 6.2×10^-18 (electron neutrino–antineutrino pair) and 9.5×10^-21 (for other flavour) in predictions based on the Standard Model, but it can be increased by non-standard neutrino properties, like relatively high magnetic moment.
 The experimental upper limits on branching ratio for this decay (as well as for a decay into any "invisible" particles) are <4.3×10^-7 for p-Ps and <4.2×10^-7 for o-Ps.